 License limitations or conditions shall remain in effect as determined by the Commissioner.

-(h) Administrators' Obligation to Report.
-Any administrator who has dismissed, declined to renew the employment of, or obtained the resignation of any educator for any of the reasons cited in 603 CMR 7.14 (8) (a) shall report in writing such resignation or dismissal and the reason therefor to the Commissioner within 30 days.
+(g) Administrators' Obligation to Report and Produce Documents.
+Any administrator who has dismissed, declined to renew the employment of, or obtained the resignation of any educator for any of the reasons cited in 603 CMR 7.15 (8) (a) shall report in writing such resignation or dismissal and the reason therefor to the Commissioner within 30 days.
 This obligation to report also applies when an administrator acquires relevant information after an educator's dismissal, resignation, or non-renewal.
-Failure to make such reports shall be grounds on which the Commissioner may revoke the administrator's license.
+Upon request, administrators shall provide the Department with all relevant information and documents requested in connection with an investigation.
+Failure to make the required reports or to provide requested information or documents shall be grounds on which the Commissioner may impose discipline on the administrator's license.

-(i) License Holder's Obligation to Report.
-Any license holder who has been convicted of a crime in a court of law shall notify the Commissioner of such conviction in writing within ten days of such conviction.
-The term "convicted of a crime" shall include any guilty verdict, admission to or finding of sufficient facts, and any plea of guilty or nolo contendere, whether or not a sentence has been imposed.
-Any license holder who is the subject of an enforcement action by the Massachusetts Ethics Commission shall notify the Commissioner of such action in writing within ten days of such action.
-Any license holder who has surrendered an educator license or any professional license or certificate or who has had such a license or certificate revoked, suspended, or limited in any jurisdiction or by any agency shall notify the Commissioner of such action in writing within ten days of such action.
-Failure to do so shall be grounds on which the Commissioner may revoke the holder's license.
+(h) License Holder's or Applicant’s Obligation to Report.
+Any license holder or applicant for a license who has been convicted of a crime in a court of law shall notify the Commissioner of such conviction in writing within ten days of the conviction.
+The term "convicted of a crime" shall include, but is not limited to, any admission to, or finding of, sufficient facts, continuance without a finding, any plea of guilty or nolo contendere, or guilty verdict in a court of law, whether or not a sentence has been imposed.
+Any license holder or applicant for a license who is the subject of an enforcement action by the Massachusetts Ethics Commission shall notify the Commissioner of such action in writing within ten days of such action.
+Any license holder or applicant for a license who has surrendered an educator license or any other license or certificate to practice any profession or who has had any license or certificate revoked, suspended, or limited in any jurisdiction or by any agency shall notify the Commissioner of such action in writing within ten days of such action.
+Applicants for licensure and license holders shall update the sworn affidavit submitted in support of licensure or relicensure within ten days of any changes to the answers given.
+Failure to comply with 603 CMR 7.15(8)(h) shall be grounds on which the Commissioner may revoke the holder's license or deny an application for licensure.

-(j) Records.
+(i) Records.
 Nothing herein shall be construed to require the Department to disclose, under the Massachusetts public records law M.G.L. c.
 66, § 10 and M.G.L. c.
-4, § 7 Clause Twenty-sixth, any information, documents, or evidence sought by or provided to the Commissioner pursuant to his responsibilities under 603 CMR 7.14 (8) until final disposition of the matter.
+4, § 7 Clause Twenty-sixth, any information, documents, or evidence sought by or provided to the Commissioner pursuant to his responsibilities under 603 CMR 7.15 (8) until final disposition of the matter.
+Any personnel information provided by an administrator pursuant to 603 CMR 7.15(8)(g) shall be considered personnel information within the meaning of M.G.L. c.
+4, § 7(26)(c).

-(k) License Denial.
+(j) License Denial.
 The Commissioner may deny an applicant's application for a license for the reasons set forth above and for reasons enumerated in 603 CMR 7.00.
-If the Commissioner denies an application for a license, an applicant may request reconsideration by the Commissioner under 603 CMR 7.15 (7).
-All of the above rules pertaining to investigatory subpoenas apply to license applicants.
-Failure of an applicant to comply with a duly issued investigatory subpoena shall be grounds for denial of a license.
+If the Commissioner denies an application for a license, an applicant may request reconsideration by the Commissioner under 603 CMR 7.15 (7)in the manner determined by the Commissioner.

 (9) General Provisions for Employment.